 Historical data: assumes that history repeats itself.
 Predictive analytics on forecast models therefore deliver results.

-Probabilistic modelling: this creates scenarios for the future based on the best available knowledge in the present.
+Probabilistic modeling: this creates scenarios for the future based on the best available knowledge in the present.

 Some of the more standard uses of forecasting capabilities include: